20 Quirky Limericks for Kids That Everyone Will Find Funny

 You’d be lion if you didn’t laugh at this anti-joke.

 The man from Peru…

-There once was a man from Peru / Who dreamt that he swallowed his shoe. / He woke up in fright / In the mid of the night / To learn that his dream had come true!
+There once was a man from Peru, / Who dreamt that he swallowed his shoe. / He woke up in a fright / In the mid of the night / To learn that his dream had come true!

-This limerick for kids reminds us of the old lady who lived in a shoe!
+This limerick for kids reminds us of the short poem about the old lady who lived in a shoe!
 What happened to her?

 I’m owl ears…